-It is unclear how realistic the trajectory is due to the lack of Statements of Common Ground with key allocated site promoters or those delivering the larger sites with planning permission.
+The Council's evidence on housing supply does not include Statements of Common Ground with the promoters of allocated or those delivering the larger sites with planning permission.
+Similarly, there is no other evidence supporting assumptions around delivery of smaller sites such as proforma with site owners or promoters.
 Background Paper 2 and the Updated Housing Land Supply Position Statement suggest that the trajectory has been primarily informed by the assumptions set out in section 6 of Background Paper 2 (BP.O2).
-This is not considered sufficient to provide confidence in the trajectory and leads to an unrealistic peaks in delivery acknowledged by the Council in the update report.
+This is not considered sufficient to provide confidence in the trajectory, and it leads to an unrealistic peak in delivery acknowledged by the Council in the update report.

 The significant shift in the trajectory from the Pre-Submission Draft Local Plan to the October 2024 update demonstrated by the charts above, suggest there is a lack of robust evidence underpinning the trajectory.
+The housing trajectory is not justified.

-9.2.
+1.2.
 What is the estimated supply from site allocations?
 What is the evidence to support their deliverability?
 Are the estimates of dwelling completions and their timing justified?